korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 - **ONE CLICK STEP-BY-STEP**: (different from the _step-by-step_ from the previous folder) in this mode, you will provide the input according to the step you want to run.
 You will run every step separatedly.

 See the information about how to run any step in the next sections.
+In the folder _user_inputs_ you will find the example input files.
+Use them as a model to provide your own inputs.
 In the last section you will find a tutorial about how to run a short example with inputs provided here.

 ## COMPLETE MODE